-Create sections to organise the list and keep topics or weekly readings separate.
+Create sections to organise the list and keep modules, topics or weekly readings separate.
 Sections can be linked to specific folders in your LearnJCU subject site.

 From the Readings dashboard: